-I am a third-year Ph.D. student in the Electrical and Computer Engineering department at the University of California, San Diego.
-I am currently working with Prof. Yatish Turakhia on developing scalable phylogenetic-based algorithms for pathogen detection from noisy wastewater data, and machine learning models that can predict the Evolution of these pathogens.
-My research interests lie at the intersection of bioinformatics, computer architecture, and machine learning.
+I am a fifth-year Ph.D. student in the Electrical and Computer Engineering department at the University of California, San Diego.
+I am currently working with Prof. Yatish Turakhia on developing scalable phylogenetic-based algorithms for pathogen detection from mixed-genome samples, and machine learning models that can predict the Evolution of these pathogens.
+My current research interests lie at the intersection of bioinformatics, computer architecture, and machine learning.

 Wastewater-based epidemiology (WBE) involves analyzing sewage data to identify the genome sequences of disease-causing pathogens.
 A UCSD team demonstrated that WBE can even detect emerging variants up to two weeks earlier than traditional clinical genomic surveillance.